Good tip for the day: never play trivial pursuit in a country where you do do not know the language.

 BTW, did you know that the French put a raw egg yolk on the top of your pizza?
 Sacrilege!

-Back on the road foot 56.5 kilometers tomorrow.
+Back on the road for 56.5 kilometers tomorrow.

 No comments: